What is Google Business Profile?

 Example of how to turn on messaging on your Google My Business profile

-Letting your customers message you is a good way to show you’re open for communication and feedback.
+Letting your customers message you is an excellent way to show you’re open to communication and feedback.

 It’s simple to set up messaging for your profile.
-All you’ll need to do is login to your listing, head over to the navigation and find Messaging.
+All you’ll need to do is log in to your listing, head to the navigation and find Messaging.

 Example of where to find "Messages" in the Google My Business navigation.

 Think of your Google Business Profile as an extension of your website.
-You want to keep your website fresh, why not your profile?
+If you want to keep your website fresh, why not your profile?
 Here’s how:

 • Frequently update photos